debops/debops/docs/user-guide/custom-environment.rst

 Normal :command:`ansible` commands as well as commands/services executed on remote hosts will not use them.
-To configure desired environment variables on remote hosts, you might want to check the `debops.environment`_ Ansible role.
+To configure desired environment variables on remote hosts, you might want to check the :ref:`debops.environment` role.

 Examples
 --------